Fabernovel drives innovation and agility with Slack

 Fabernovel’s leaders can attest that Slack has increased job satisfaction and strengthened relationships among teammates.
 Distinguin says Slack has been an instrumental tool for boosting morale.

-‘In 2017, we acquired a company that specialised in apps and digital platforms,’ Distinguin says.
-‘Its teams were mainly made up of engineers who had very technical backgrounds.
+“In 2017, we acquired a company that specialized in apps and digital platforms,” Distinguin says.
+“Its teams were mainly made up of engineers who had very technical backgrounds.
 We went to meet with them to go over the terms of the merger.
-Our presentation didn’t elicit much of a reaction until we told them that they would be using Slack with an unlimited licence, as we were already doing throughout Fabernovel.
-They started applauding.’
+Our presentation didn’t elicit much of a reaction until we told them they would be using Slack with an unlimited license, as we were already doing throughout Fabernovel.
+They started applauding.”

-Slack has helped to breathe new life into Fabernovel’s company culture in the following ways.
+Slack has helped breathe new life into Fabernovel’s company culture in the following ways.

 Nurturing talent